House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Reduce the Humidity

 A basement dehumidifier (which can be attached to your furnace) is the best way to achieve this.
 The dehumidifier can be set to maintain the basement’s humidity at the desired level.
-And to make sure that humidity levels are at an acceptable level, consider purchasing a hygrometer.
+To make sure that humidity levels are at an acceptable level, consider purchasing a hygrometer.
 You can get one online for about $10.

 Repair All Plumbing Leaks ASAP

 Leakages can cause water pooling and wet spots, which can cause mold if left unattended for long periods.
-Because basements are below-ground level, moisture can easily get trapped.
-This commonly leads them to become very moist and mold-ridden faster than other levels of a home.
+Because basements are below ground level, moisture can easily get trapped.

 Avoid Clutter